Tunisia - Economy

 The United States and Tunisia signed a Trade and Investment Framework Agreement (TIFA) in October 2002 and follow-up TIFA Council meetings were held in October 2003, June 2005, and March 2008.
 Although TIFAs could serve as precursor agreements leading to bilateral Free Trade Agreements (FTAs), little progress has been made toward generating the necessary reforms required to engender an FTA.
 In 2004, Tunisia signed the framework agreement for a multilateral trade agreement with Egypt, Jordan, and Morocco, known as the Agadir Agreement.
 The Agadir Agreement creates a potential market of over 100 million people across North Africa and into the Middle East.

-The government still retains control over certain "strategic" sectors of the economy (finance, hydrocarbons, aviation, electricity and gas distribution, and water resources) but the private sector is playing an increasingly important role.
+The government still retained control over certain "strategic" sectors of the economy (finance, hydrocarbons, aviation, electricity and gas distribution, and water resources) but the private sector is playing an increasingly important role.
 Tunisia is a founding member of the World Trade Organization (WTO) and is publicly committed to a free trade regime and export-led growth.
 In August 2010, the Government of Tunisia passed a law opening the Tunisian economy to foreign franchises in the sectors of retail/distribution, tourism, automotives, and training.
 Tunisia must approve franchising in other sectors, such as food service and real estate, on a case-by-case basis.

 The Government of Tunisia is beginning to take a more proactive stance on intellectual property rights (IPR) enforcement and education.
 Tunisia's recent intellectual property rights law is designed to meet WTO TRIPS (Trade-Related Aspects of Intellectual Property) minimum standards and there is ongoing collaboration between the United States and Tunisian governments to promote public awareness of these rights.